 The bottom has fallen out of the Ku Klux Klan.
 The deluded petty bourgeois and proletarians who were led to believe that the Negro, the Jew and the non-Nordic alien were responsible for their misery have removed the rheum from their eyes and now see things more realistically.
 Perhaps they do not yet realize that the conditions that suggest a shortening of the belt can be laid at the door of the capitalist system which takes toll off the toil of alien and native, Jew and gentile, black and white with unstudied partiality.
-The charlatans that once fatted on their folly have now retired on a competence or have entered some other line of legitim ate graft. bottom has fallen out of the Ku Klux Klan.
+The charlatans that once fatted on their folly have now retired on a competence or have entered some other line of legitimate graft.